apollo

 Severe Injuries

-An individual must consult a rheumatologist if he/she has suffered any severe injury that has caused joint deformity.
+An individual must consult a rheumatologist if she has suffered any severe injury that has caused joint deformity.
 Also, any movement difficulty in the joint accompanied by severe pain needs immediate medical supervision.
-Also, any changes in the joints noticed in an x-ray, ultrasound, or MRI must not be ignored.
+Also, joint changes noticed in an X-ray, ultrasound, or MRI must not be ignored.

 Diagnosing arthritis and its root cause is challenging due to the various signs and symptoms.
-For this, a rheumatologist may conduct different examinations and check the medical history to confirm the arthritis type and the cause.
+A rheumatologist may conduct different examinations and check the medical history to confirm the arthritis and its cause.

 1. Physical Examination